mitre-attack/attack-navigator/USAGE.md

   Note that currently selected sub-techniques will remain selected if the control is disabled when using this option.
 - <b>view technique:</b> For more information / details on the technique.
 - <b>view tactic:</b> For more information / details on the tactic.
-- <b>annotation links:</b> List of links assigned to the technique.
+- <b>user assigned links:</b> List of links assigned to the technique by the user.
 These links will open a new browser tab directed to the specified URL.
 See <a href="#assigning-links-to-techniques">Assigning Links to Techniques</a> for more details.

 <b>Tip:</b> You can use "select unannotated" followed by disabling those techniques, and then hiding disabled